meshalAlbishi/SM-RobotControlSystem/README.md

 # SM-RobotControlSystem
-a website that enable you to control the robot arm
+a website that enable you to control the robot arm that designed in [RobotArmCircuitDiagram](https://github.com/meshalAlbishi/SM-RobotArmCircuitDiagram)

 still in progress :')